 The U.S. Department of Energy estimates that you'll save between $126 to $465 a year by replacing single-pane windows in your home.
 If you already have double-pane windows that you are simply upgrading, you can plan on $27 to $111 in yearly savings.

-The cost of windows varies depending on the size, type, and quality of the window.
-The average price for a new window is $650.
+The cost of windows varies depending on the size, type, and quality.
+The average price for a new window is $700.

 In other words:

-New windows take around 12 years minimum to pay for themselves in energy savings alone (if we assume a $6,500 total cost divided by $465 in yearly energy savings).
+New windows take a minimum of 14 years to pay for themselves in energy savings alone (if we assume a $6,500 total cost divided by $465 in yearly energy savings).